vim-scripts/Clighter/README.md

 The clighter plugin requires the following:

-* Vim version 7.3(or above) with python2.x enabled
+* Vim version 7.4+ with python2.x enabled
 * libclang

-Clighter currently works only at linux platform, others have not been tested.
+Clighter has been tested in linux platform only

 ## Options

 ### g:clighter_autostart
-Clighter will automatically start with Vim if set g:clighter_autostart to 1, otherwise, you have to manually start Clighter by ClighterEnable command.
+Clighter will automatically start with Vim if set g:clighter_autostart to `1`, otherwise, you have to manually start Clighter by ClighterEnable command.

 Default: `1`